LinearTapeFileSystem/ltfs/README.md

 brew link --force libxml2
 ```

-On OSX (macOS), snmp cannot be supported.
-Need to disable it on configure script.
+On OSX (macOS), snmp cannot be supported, you need to disable it on configure script.
+And may be, you need to specify LDFLAGS while running configure script to link some required frameworks, CoreFundation and IOKit.

 ```
 ./autogen.sh
-./configure --disable-snmp
-make
-make install
+LDFLAGS="-framework CoreFoundation -framework IOKit" ./configure --disable-snmp make make install
 ```